jhpyle/docassemble/_docs/api.md

  - `i` (optional): the filename of an interview to which the user will be redirected after they log in.
 E.g., `docassemble.demo:data/questions/questions.yml`.
+ - `session` (optional): the session ID for the interview session (if `i` is also provided).
+Providing this here rather than in the `url_args` prevents sending the session ID to the user's browser.
+ - `expire` (optional): the number of seconds after which the URL will expire.
+The default is 15 seconds.
  - `url_args` (optional): a [JSON] object containing additional URL arguments that should be included in the URL to which the user is directed after they log in.
 (If your request has the